JournalArticle SearchList By TopicSubmit ArticleRegister

 Guest Writer: Ibrahim Mutlay, Grafen Chemical Industries Co., Turkey.

-Covering forecasts by application and manufacturing technology appraisalFine chemicals needed most widely for future disruptive electronics and electrics: morphologies, form factors, derivatives: reasons, trends, niche opportunities: de-risk your investment
+Covering forecasts by application, challenges, opportunities, players and manufacturing technology appraisalFine chemicals needed for future electronics: morphologies, forms, derivatives: opportunities, trends, reasons: de-risk your investment

 Functional Materials for Future Electronics: Metals, Inorganic & Organic Compounds, Graphene, CNT